 After approving a settlement, the court also has some latitude as to how the funds will be dispersed.
 Depending on the circumstances of your case, minors may receive all settlement funds once they turn 18.

 Sometimes, settlements are structured to pay out a specified amount of damages each year for a certain period of time.
-If this type of payout is approved, the court will put the funds in a trust, and they are dispersed according to the agreed-upon settlement structure, beginning on a date in the future after the child’s 18th birthday.
+If this type of payout is approved, the court will put the funds in a trust and they will be dispersed according to the agreed-upon settlement structure.
+This begins on a date in the future after the child’s 18th birthday.